anniewest/PhD-thesis-statistical-analyses/README.md

-# Statistical analyses from the PhD thesis of A.G.West - University of Auckland
+# Statistical analyses from the PhD thesis of A.G.
+West - University of Auckland

 Bioinformatics pipelines for microbial amplicon sequence data (demultiplexed, paired-end reads) generated from gut microbial communities of Aotearoa New Zealand kākāpō and takahē.